keploy/samples-python/README.md

 4. [FastAPI-Twilio](https://github.com/keploy/samples-python/tree/main/fastapi-twilio) - This application is a SMS sending API built using Python's FastAPI and Twilio for their SMS sharing service.

+5. [Flask-Redis](https://github.com/keploy/samples-python/tree/main/flask-redis) - This Flask-based application provides a book management system utilizing Redis for caching and storage.
+It supports adding, retrieving, updating, and deleting book records, with optimized search functionality and cache management for improved performance.
+The API endpoints ensure efficient data handling and quick access to book information.

 ## Community Support ❤️

 ### 🤔 Questions?